kartoza/docker-pg-backup/README.md

 # Docker PG Backup

+## Overview

-A simple docker container that runs PostgreSQL / PostGIS backups (PostGIS is not required it will backup any PG database).
+* A docker container that runs PostgreSQL / PostGIS backups (PostGIS is not required it will backup any PG database).
-It is primarily intended to be used with our [docker postgis](https://github.com/kartoza/docker-postgis) docker image.
-By default, it will create a backup once per night (at 23h00) in a nicely ordered directory by a year / month.
-You can configure it to run more frequently (e.g., hourly, every 30 minutes) using the `CRON_SCHEDULE` environment variable.
+* It is primarily intended to be used with our [kartoza/postgis](https://github.com/kartoza/docker-postgis) docker image.
+* By default, it will create a backup once per night (at 23h00) in a nicely ordered directory by a year / month.

-* Visit our page on the docker hub at: [https://hub.docker.com/r/kartoza/pg-backup](https://registry.hub.docker.com/r/kartoza/pg-backup)
-* Visit our page on GitHub at: https://github.com/kartoza/docker-pg-backup
+* Environment variables to fine tune some backup parameters i.e.
+(e.g., hourly, every 30 minutes) using the `CRON_SCHEDULE` environment variable.
+* Backup and restore to file or S3 environments (Tested with minio).
+* Adapts all functionality from upstream [kartoza/postgis](https://github.com/kartoza/docker-postgis/)

 ## Getting the image